-Double, double toil and trouble; fire burn and caldron bubble…
+Double, double toil and trouble; fire burn and cauldron bubble…

-If you’re looking to brew up some spooky, sweet, or scary Halloween cakes for everyone’s favorite fall holiday, then you’ve come to the right place.
+If you’re hoping to brew up some spooky, sweet, or scary Halloween cakes, you’ve come to the right place.

-These Halloween cakes run the gamut from gloriously gross (chocolate skull cake) to adorably awesome (Frankenstein cupcakes) and hit everything in between.
+These Halloween cakes run the gamut from gloriously gross to adorably awesome and hit everything in between.

 So whether you’re looking for something devilishly decadent or sinfully scrumptious, this list has you covered.